oskariorg/oskari-documentation/3 Setup instructions/00020-SetupDatabase.md

 	CREATE USER oskari WITH PASSWORD 'oskari';
 	GRANT ALL PRIVILEGES ON DATABASE oskaridb to oskari;

-The preconfigured user in Oskari Jetty-bundle is oskari with the password oskari.
+The preconfigured database user in Oskari example application is `oskari` with the password `oskari`.
 See [Setup Jetty](00030-SetupJetty.md) documentation for details where changes are needed when using another database user.

 #### Application initialization and database content